docutils/docutils/sandbox/html4strict/README.txt

 Table styling with CSS
 ~~~~~~~~~~~~~~~~~~~~~~

-+ No hard-coded border setting in the table head.
++ No hard-coded border setting.

 + Pre-defined table styles selected by class arguments "borderless"
   and "booktabs" matching the interpretation in the latex2e writer.